daamien/blog/_drafts/2019-01-03-8_anonymization_stratgegies_with_postgres.md

 ## 0. Sampling

-Sampling is not Anonymization!
-But when you're looking to remove personal data from a database, most of the time you don't need to publish all the rows.
+_Sampling is not Anonymization!_ But when you need to remove personal data from a database, most of the time you don't need to publish all the rows.
+The anonymization process will be faster and you will limit the risk of unintended disclosure.

 So before going any further it is important to note that PostgreSQL provides a feature called `TABLESAMPLE` that will reduce the size of your dataset.